-The walking I took during my weekend in Cologne by a member of the Cologne tourist broad.
-I learnt that the city was an important hub during World War II, Cologne has a rich history.
+The walk I took during my weekend in Cologne was led by a member of the Cologne tourist board.
+I learnt that the city was an important hub during World War II, meaning Cologne has a rich history.

-Discovered some historical sites around the city and little known hidden bits such as the narrowest house in the city (the second narrowest in Europe) and the underground Roman ruins is in an underground multi-storey car park.
-A walking tour of the Old Town is another thing to do in your Cologne city break.
+I discovered some historical sites around the city and little known bits.
+One of these was the narrowest house in the city (the second narrowest in Europe) and the underground Roman ruins which are now in an underground multi-storey car park.
+A walking tour of the Old Town is another thing to do during your Cologne city break.

 A walking tour covers all the things to see in Cologne.
-Book tickets to your walking tour.
+Book tickets here for your walking tour.

 Rhine Garden is home to different plant and flower species – a genuinely amazing place that lets you relax before heading into the hustle and bustle of the industrial city of Cologne.

 This park is one of the most relaxing places to visit in Cologne.

 Tip: beware of the many ducks in this park.
 They can get really close to you.